-(3) All financial records must be stored for at least seven (7) years after they were created.
+(3) All financial records of the First Nation must be stored for at least seven (7) years after they were created.

 (4) The Council must establish policies and procedures or give directions respecting access of any persons to First Nation's records.
+Account Records